gvwilson/sensibleadventures/nardica/nardica.md

 "It's just a pleasure to watch you work."

 "Thanks," she mumbled,
-her cheeks warming the way they did when Honesty complimented her.
+her cheeks warming the way they did when Honesty said something nice to her.

 The thought of her friend chilled her mood like a splash of sea water.
 She turned the newly-invented motor over in her hands,